A collaborative experimental study got established in April/May 2019 connecting two iDiv platforms - the iDiv Ecotron and AquaDiva.

 - How are carbon, soil water, and gas fluxes altered under predicted climate conditions of increasing weather extremes?

 - How do the effects of weather extremes differ in two types of ecosystems - forest vs. grassland?

 - How do these contrasting drought/heavy precipitation events alter the transport mechanisms of organic matter (POM, DOM), nutrients, microorganisms, incl. viruses, inorganic particles and colloids through the soil column?

 - Do we see differences in microbial biomass and activity as well as in the community composition of Nematodes?

-Broadly, our experimental design will allow us to disentangle carbon, nutrients, microorganisms, and water transport mechanisms across two different factors: (A) precipitation (extreme vs. average) and (B) ecosystem (forest vs. grassland).
-Furthermore, this study is the first iDiv Ecotron experiment in which intact and undisturbed soil monoliths are excavated using lysimeters.
+Broadly, this experimental design allows us to disentangle carbon, nutrients, microorganisms, and water transport mechanisms across two different factors: (A) precipitation (extreme vs. average) and (B) ecosystem (forest vs. grassland).
+Furthermore, this study was the first iDiv Ecotron experiment in which intact and undisturbed soil monoliths were excavated using lysimeters.